Managing Display Attributes

 The switch can display two banners:

 • Login banner: The login banner precedes the login prompt.
-One common use for a login banner is to warn against unauthorized network access attempts.
+Use a login banner to warn against unauthorized network access attempts or other messages to users.

 This output displays both banners in bold: